 Hence he also worked as stage and costume designer for various Italian theaters.
 During the seventies Bonalumi mainly worked in a pronounced three dimensional space and therefore largely abandoned the element of painting: He used elements of wood to break the evenness of the canvas.

 Agostino Bonalumi created works, which are strongly determined by geometrical shapes.
 20 years later his attempt at breaking up these stiff shapesled him to a freedom of movement of the included objects.
 Monochrome works appeared, whose ridges and troughs are marked by wires attached on the back.
 The compact structures of the canvas were broken up by moving systems of lines, which transgress the lateral limitations.
 Bonalumi participated in several Biennales.
-Due to his numerous exhibitions in Germany, Italy, Holland, Switzerland and the USA, Agostino Bonalumi has remained in the public eye from the sixties to present day.
+Due to his numerous exhibitions in Germany, Italy, Holland, Switzerland and the USA, Agostino Bonalumi has remained in the public eye from the sixties until his death in 2013.